garrandall/popular-music-data/tracks/pass-that-dutch-missy-elliott.md

 (Who-di-whooooooooooooo!)
 Pass that dutch, pass that dutch
 Pass that dutch, pass that dutch, pass that dutch
-Come on, pass the dutch, baby! (ahh!)
+Come on, pass the dutch, baby! (ah!)
 Shake-shake shake ya stuff, ladies!
 (Who-di-whooooooooooooo!)
 Pass that dutch, pass that dutch
 Pass that dutch, pass that dutch
-Pop that, pop that, jiggle that fat (ahh!)
+Pop that, pop that, jiggle that fat (ah!)
 Don't stop, get it 'til ya clothes get wet